alandekok/jlibtool/README.md

 little bit cleaner.
 I personally find it easier to read `CC` instead of `libtool --mode=compile $(CC)`.

-If your program is only C code, then you don't even need to do that much.
-Just run jlibtool by itself:
+### For the Absolutely Lay

+You can avoid the above complexity entirely.
+Just run jlibtool by
+itself:

-    $ ./jlibtool -c foo.c -o foo.lo
+    $ ./jlibtool foo.c -o foo.lo

-The output is a "lo" file, so it knows to run the C compiler.
-The same automatic output mode is done for other extensions, too:
+The output is a `lo` file, so it knows to run the C compiler.
+The input is a `c` file, so it knows to run the C compiler.
+The output is a `lo` file, it knows to pass the `-c` option to the C compiler.

+The decisions made by jlibtool can rarely go wrong.
+In most cases, there is only one choice for what to do.
+And that choice is obvious.
+Where the decision might be wrong, you can just specify `CC` or even `--mode=...` yourself.  jlibtool is smart enough to get things done for you.
+It's also smart enough to get out of your way when you know better.

+The same decisions are made for other extensions, too:

     $ ./jlibtool -o foo ...
     $ ./jlibtool -o foo.a foo.lo bar.lo